The Heart of Bel Kai

 Let’s fast forward a bit, past the angsty years where I lost all I thought I knew about myself.
 Those memories aren’t quite as fond.
 Other than spending some time here and there making cards & invitations for weddings, showers, events & small orders for friends, very little was happening in the form of creating.
 I find myself in my second year of marriage, living in Ft.
 Wayne, IN.
 Floundering a bit.
 The floundering turned to a year long struggle with debilitating anxiety & depression.
 It came out of nowhere.
 To this day, I can’t pinpoint an exact reason for it.
 Maybe an orchestrated, God-ordained time to slow down and re-center?
 I wonder now if it was possibly a realization that the marriage that I had committed to a year prior, was not a sound one.
 It was a tough year, to say the least.

 My sister gifted a necklace to me (does this sound familiar??).
 The necklace was classic, a simple chain and double-sided pendant.
 The pendant was made from two pieces of printed paper, encased in a silver frame.
 I had stacks and stacks of scrapbook papers and the like just sitting in my craft bin.
 I didn’t even scrapbook, I just love paper.
-I buy it up for no reason at all.
+I bought it up for no reason at all.
 The necklace she gifted me wasn’t waterproof and I wondered if there was a way to seal paper in pendants.
-After much googling, I found and tried my hand at a two-part resin.
+After nights spent at Google University, I found and tried my hand at a two-part resin.
 At the time, there weren’t tutorials or videos in this medium.
 There was SO much trial & error.

 I set out to work art fairs & craft shows, baby on my hip and sold to local boutiques in the Long Beach area.
 It was a lot of hustle that became a lot harder after the birth of my second son.
 I needed to be home more, so I taught myself web design and launched my first website in 2009.
 The hustle didn’t end there.
 At that time, my husband worked nights and slept during the day.
 So I spent my days mothering & adventuring with my two little ones.
 I prided myself on strict & early bedtimes at 6:30pm when we didn’t have plans with friends.
 So, the second their little heads hit the pillow, I was back to work.
 Most nights, the scene looked a little like this… my dinner and a glass of wine, on my computer designing, jewelry tools to the side, chatting on yahoo messenger with my mom, HGTV on the tv until at least midnight.
 Given a work hurdle, computer glitch or printer problem, I would work into the wee hours of the night.